Learn how to use these backlink checker platforms to estimate how many links a website gets and which domains are improving their SEO.

 SEMrush Backlink

-There overview page gives you a nice big picture of how the website is performing.
-You can quickly see amount of referring domains, backlinks, monthly visits and even keywords.
+The overview page gives you a big picture of how the website is performing.
+You can quickly see referring domains, backlinks, monthly visits, and keywords.

 Top anchors